dtoubelis/sails-cassandra/README.md

 sharding and replication.

-Cassandra database does not support autoincrement, however it achieves the same functionality in a much more efficient way by using time based UUIDs (A.K.A.
+Cassandra database does not support autoincrement, however it achieves the same functionality in a much more efficient way by using time based UUIDs (a.k.a.
 Type 1 UUID) for primary keys.

 Sails/Waterline supports autoincrement and its implementation is heavily